benjaminwilliams/rob/README.md

 1. cd into the directory and run `npm install`
 1. run `npm start` to start.
 This should automatically open a browser to `localhost:3333`

+## Unit Tests

+Tests are contained within the individual component folders.

+Use `npm test` to run the tests with a watcher

 ## The build pipeline